H-SG/aoc_2022_python/README.md

 For a brief time I was banging my head thinking my puzzle input was not solvable, when I incorrectly assumed I can only ascend or DESCEND by max one height level 🤦.

 Today is the first day I feel I could make a neat little visualisation, so I'm going to try that.

+## Day 13
+That wasn't too hard, but I also wouldn't describe it as that interesting.

+I guess the trinary recursion result is kinda neat, but really it was just a bit of pain to do today.
+I guess using `eval` just felt like too much of cop-out, and I was worried how mypy would handle it.